MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/use-contracts-management-site.md

 - **Models** – Use the model in this library to classify documents and extract metadata.
 Users can create their own models to fit their needs and add them to this library.

-- **Sample contracts library** – Find files that were classified and have had metadata extracted using the SharePoint Syntex model.
+- **Sample contracts library** – Find files that were classified and have had metadata extracted using the Syntex model.

 There is a separate view in the library where you can track other metadata such as status, and that uses document library formatting to show it in a more visual way.